 The unauthorized use of University property is prohibited.
-This includes, but is not limited to, the unauthorized use of University keys, duplication of University keys, unauthorized use or misuse of vehicles, unauthorized use or misuse of equipment, computers, information management systems, or unauthorized use or misuse of University spaces.
+This includes, but is not limited to, the unauthorized use of University keys, duplication of University keys, unauthorized use or misuse of vehicles, unauthorized use or misuse of equipment, computers, information management systems, or unauthorized use or misuse of University spaces (including roof access.)